djey47/tdu-cp/database/patches/Additional brands/commands.md

 ## Notes

-Contains all brand changes with 1.68b patch and after.
+Contains all brand brought by 1.68b patch, and more:

+- Hennessey Performance
+- Radical
+- Rossion.

 ## TDUF-CLI